andsens/homeshick/README.md

 Run this command to check if any of your repositories have not been updated the last week.
 This goes very well with your rc scripts (check out the [tutorial](#tutorial) for more about this).

+### cd ###
+After you have used the `track` command, you will want to commit the changes and push them.
+Instead of `cd`'ing your way into the repository simply type `homeshick cd dotfiles`;
+homeshick will place you right inside the `home/` directory of your `dotfiles` castle.
+From there you can run whatever git commands you like on your castle.

+*Tip: `cd -` places you in your previous directory, so if you did not change directories after running `homeshick cd dotfiles` you can simply type `cd -` to get back to where you left off.*

 ## Tutorial ##